 The Personal Data Protection Act

 When collecting, processing and using personal data, Taiwanese banks also need to follow the requirements under the Personal Data Protection Act (PDPA).
-"Personal data” means any information that is sufficient to directly or indirectly identify an individual, such as name, date of birth, ID Card number, passport number, financial conditions, and data concerning a person's social activities.
+"Personal data” means any information that is sufficient to directly or indirectly identify an individual, such as name, date of birth, ID Card number, passport number, financial conditions and data concerning a person's social activities.

-The collection, processing (including storage), use and cross-border transmission of personal data by banks are subject to the PDPA, which includes obligations relating to consent securing, limitations on use, and notification requirements, etc. Disclosure is permitted if personal data has become public due to disclosure by the data subject or in a legitimate manner.
+The collection, processing (including storage), use and cross-border transmission of personal data by banks are subject to the PDPA, which includes obligations relating to consent securing, limitations on use, notification requirements, etc. Disclosure is permitted if personal data has become public due to disclosure by the data subject or in a legitimate manner.

 Banks must comply with the PDPA and establish security measures to protect personal data and dispose of it once the business relationship or need for the information ends.
 Failure to comply with the PDPA will result in a fine ranging from NTD50,000 to NTD500,000.